AttorneyOnline/docs/Attorney Online Client-Server Network Specification.md

 Some servers support a looping feature where a song is played continuously, without receiving client music requests.

+# Area Switching

+C: **MC#<areaname: string>#<char_id: int>#%**

+The MC packet is reused for this purpose.
+Once received, the server will start sending messages from the corrisponding area name.
+If the area (or music) does not exist, the packet is ignored.

 # Judge commands

 In-game, characters in the "jud" position have some special abilities.